 New restriction(s) in place for the first time in 2018: The state legislature passed and the governor signed a bill that would make voter registration more difficult.
 It imposes a requirement that voter registration forms match exactly with other state records - a burdensome process known as "no match, no vote."
-Only months earlier, the secretary of state agreed in a court settlement to stop a similar procedure that had prevented tens of thousands from registering.
+In 2019, however, Georgia enacted HB 316, which largely ended the "no match, no vote" policy.